trilitech/tezos-developer-docs/src/pages/tutorials/create-an-nft/nft-taquito/index.md

    However, this variable is not a standard feature of NFT smart contracts.
    According to the standard, the contract must have a `ledger` variable that maps the ID of each token to the address that owns it.
    The `reverse_ledger` variable indexes this information in the opposite way, so the code can filter the list of tokens according to a given owner's address.
-   This variable is for the convenience of clients and may not be available on other NFT contracts.
+   This variable is for the convenience of apps accessing the storage and may not be available on other NFT contracts.

    Now that it has the list of IDs of NFTs that the account owns, it retrieves the metadata for each token from the contract storage: